Khari Jones

-Khari Okang Jones (/kəˈhɑːri/ kə-HAH-ree; born May 16, 1971) is a former professional Canadian football player and the offensive coordinator and assistant head coach for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was formerly the head coach for the Montreal Alouettes.
-He is also a former television sports reporter for the Canadian Broadcasting Corporation (CBC).
+Khari Okang Jones (/kəˈhɑːri/ kə-HAH-ree; born May 16, 1971) is an American former professional football quarterback who is the offensive coordinator for the UBC Thunderbirds of U Sports.
+He was formerly the head coach for the Montreal Alouettes of the Canadian Football League (CFL).
 Jones played quarterback in the CFL, where he enjoyed his most success with the Winnipeg Blue Bombers.
 Jones also played briefly for the Arena Football League's Albany Firebirds and the World League of American Football's Scottish Claymores.
-He has also been the offensive coordinator for the BC Lions and Hamilton Tiger-Cats.
+He is also a former television sports reporter for the Canadian Broadcasting Corporation (CBC).He has also been the offensive coordinator for the BC Lions, Hamilton Tiger-Cats, and Ottawa Redblacks.

 Playing career

 College career

 Jones was a record setting college quarterback at the University of California, Davis, where in two seasons as a starter he became the first UC Davis quarterback to pass for over 3,000 yards in a season and over 50 touchdowns in a career, while leading the Aggies to a 17-2-1 record during his junior and senior seasons (1992–1993).
 In 2000, Jones was inducted into the UC Davis Aggies Hall of Fame.